littlephillips/phase-3-how-the-web-works-readme/README.md

 that work?
 How can a server that was written 15 years ago still work with a browser written 15 months or days ago?

 In addition, you can use multiple clients!
-You can use Chrome, Safari, Internet Explorer, Opera, and many others.
-All of those browsers are able to talk to the same server.
+You can use Chrome, Safari, Firefox, Edge, and many others.
+All of those browsers are able to talk to the same servers.
 Let's take a closer look at how this occurs.

 ## HTTP Overview

-Being able to switch out both the server and the client happens because the way browsers and servers talk is controlled by a contract, or _protocol_.
+Communication between different clients and different servers is only possible because the way browsers and servers talk is controlled by a contract, or _protocol_.
+Specifically, it is a protocol created by [Tim Berners-Lee][sir tim] called **Hyper Text Transfer Protocol**, or HTTP.
-Specifically, it is a protocol created by Tim Berners-Lee called the **H**yper **T**ext **T**ransfer **P**rotocol or HTTP.
 Your server will receive requests from the browser that follow HTTP.
 It then responds with an HTTP response that all browsers are able to parse.

-`HTTP` is the language browsers speak.
-Every time you load a web page, you are making an `HTTP` request to the site's server, and the server sends back an `HTTP` response.
+HTTP is the "language" browsers speak.
+Every time you load a web page, you are making an HTTP **request** to the site's server, and the server sends back an HTTP **response**.
 When you use `fetch` in JavaScript, you are also making an HTTP request.

-In the example above, the client is making an `HTTP GET request` to YouTube's server.
-YouTube's server then sends back a response and the client renders the page in the browser.
+In the example above, the client is making an **HTTP GET request** to GitHub's server.
+GitHub's server then sends back a response and the client renders the page in the browser.

 ![computer server](https://curriculum-content.s3.amazonaws.com/how-the-web-works/Image_17_ComputerServer.png)